Aleš Hrdlička

-Alois Ferdinand Hrdlička, after 1918 changed to Aleš Hrdlička (/cs/; March 30, 1869 – September 5, 1943), was a Czech-American anthropologist who lived in the United States after his family had moved there in 1881.
+Alois Ferdinand Hrdlička, after 1918 changed to Aleš Hrdlička (/cs/; 30 March 1869 – 5 September 1943), was an Austro-Hungarian-born anthropologist who lived in the United States after his family had moved there in 1881.
 He was born in Humpolec, Bohemia (today in the Czech Republic).

 Hrdlička was a pioneer in the field of anthropology and the first curator of physical anthropology of the Smithsonian Museum from 1904 until 1941.
 He believed in the theory that migration from Asia to the Americas via the Bering Strait was the origin of the American Indians, a migration he said had occurred not more than 3,000 years ago.
 He initially denied evidence by archaeological findings such as that of Folsom man in 1927 which pushed the date of human presence in the Americas back to more than 10,000 years ago.

 Life and career

-Hrdlička was born at Humpolec house 393 on 30 March 1869 and baptized Catholic the next day at the Kostel svatého Mikuláše.
+Hrdlička was born at Humpolec house 393 on 30 March 1869 to an ethnic Czech family in what was then the Austro-Hungarian Empire.
+He was baptized Catholic the next day after his birth at the Kostel svatého Mikuláše.
 His mother, Karolína Hrdličková, educated her child herself; his skills and knowledge made it possible to skip the primary level of school.
 When he was 13, Hrdlička arrived in New York with his father Maxmilian Hrdlička on 10 September 1881 via the SS Elbe from Bremen.
 His mother and three younger siblings emigrated to the U.S. separately.
 After arrival, the promised job brought only a disappointment to his father who started working in a cigar factory along with teenaged Alois to earn a living for the family with six other children.
 Young Hrdlička attended evening courses to improve his English, and at the age of 18, he decided to study medicine since he had suffered from tuberculosis and experienced the treatment difficulties of those times.
 In 1889, Hrdlička began studies at Eclectic Medical College and then continued at Homeopathic College in New York.
 To finish his medical studies, Hrdlička sat for exams in Baltimore in 1894.
 At first, he worked in the Middletown asylum for mentally affected where he learnt of anthropometry.
 In 1896, Hrdlička left for Paris, where he started to work as an anthropologist with other experts of the then establishing field of science.

 Between 1898 and 1903, during his scientific travel across America, Hrdlička became the first scientist to spot and document the theory of human colonization of the American continent from east Asia, which he claimed was only some 3,000 years ago.
 He argued that the Indians migrated across the Bering Strait from Asia, supporting this theory with detailed field research of skeletal remains as well as studies of the people in Mongolia, Tibet, Siberia, Alaska, and Aleutian Islands.
 The findings backed up the argument which later contributed to the theory of global origin of human species that was awarded by the Thomas Henry Huxley Award in 1927.